TaiHoag/wallpaper_text_time/README.md

 Now, whenever you boot up your Windows computer, the script will automatically run in the background, updating your desktop wallpaper with the custom text and clock display.

 **Note:** Ensure that the Python environment and required libraries are available on your system for the script to execute successfully.

-## Note

-- This script is designed to run on Windows systems due to its dependency on ctypes for setting the wallpaper.
-It may require modifications to work on other operating systems.